alice-ruv/board-games/README.md

 Board Games Server - Battleship & Connect 4
 ===========================================
 Board game implementation for Battleship and Connect 4 in Java. <br />
-Designated for two remote players with game results tracking.<br />
+Designated for two players with game results tracking.<br />

 Server side:
 * RESTful server using Glassfish